 Once you have found a supervisor, then and only then, should you start the more formal university application and registration processes.

 - You first have to go through the process of applying for admission.

-- Once your admission is formally approved by the department, then you will then be registered, and study fees will have to be paid.
+- Once your admission is formally approved by the department, then you will be able to register, and study fees will have to be paid.

-- You can go through these processes online, or you can visit the Engineering, Built Environment and IT faculty administration offices in the Engineering Building, floor 6.
+- You can go through these processes online, or you can visit the Engineering, Built Environment and IT faculty administration offices in the Engineering Building 1, floor 6.

 - Whatever formal route you choose for your application / registration, kindly inform the postgraduate coordinator of the fact that you will be applying, and indicate which person has agreed to be your supervisor.
 Applications received by the department that are not specifically linked to a supervisor in this way, will not be approved.